psarando/shire-reckoning/README.md

 and that the relative days between the winter solstice and summer solstice were the same back then as they are now
 ([he did assume the lengths of the years were the same then as they are now](http://rinsanity.weebly.com/tolkien.html)).
-His "long summer" calendars of the Shire and Gondor seem to fit these possibilities.
+His long-summer calendars of the Shire and Gondor seem to fit these possibilities.
 In fact, the first publication of *The Lord of the Rings* stated:

 > ...
 Mid-year's Day and Year's End were originally intended to correspond as nearly as possible